RULE 13. Disciplinary Rules of Procedure

 (C) At the hearing, Bar Counsel and the respondent may present evidence and may cross-examine witnesses.
 The respondent may be represented by counsel.
 The testimony of witnesses shall be by oath or affirmation administered by the panel chair.

 (D) Subject to approval by the chair, hearing formalities of this rule may be waived by a signed, stipulated agreement of the parties.
-When such a waiver includes or incorporates the parties’ submission of an agreed proposed sanction order, that waiver shall also contain the respondent attorney’s signed waiver of the right to file a petition for review under Rule 13(f).
+When such a waiver includes or incorporates the parties’ submission of an agreed proposed sanction order pursuant to Rule 25, that waiver shall also contain the respondent attorney’s signed waiver of the right to file a petition for review under Rule 13(f).

 (8) Bar Counsel shall not divulge the statement as to the existence or absence of any sanction record to the Grievance Commission panel until after the panel has made a finding of misconduct, unless this statement is probative of issues pending in the matter before the panel.